Updated: Mar 2

-Although it may seem controversial, not estimating at all is a valid option in the Agile environment.
-In fact, it is used in the 'Kanban' framework based on a queue of tasks.
+Although it may seem controversial, not estimating is a valid option in the Agile environment.
+It is used in the 'Kanban' framework based on a queue of tasks.
 In Scrum, many teams embrace the no estimates approach, which works very well.
-In fact, for some people in the industry estimations are considered a pure waste of time as they take effort that does not add value to the customer.
+In fact, for some people in the industry, estimations are considered a pure waste of time as they take effort that does not add value to the customer.

-Naturally, this is a very sensitive subject.
-Despite our inherent understanding of the challenges and lack of efficiency of estimation, I believe it’s an essential mechanism for managing projects.
+Naturally, this is a susceptible subject.
+Despite our inherent understanding of the challenges and lack of estimation efficiency, it’s an essential mechanism for managing projects.

 Moreover, a look at the software industry reveals that the reason people resist this approach is the fear among managers.
 They believe that without estimating their project, they will not be able to monitor its progress and even worse, it will be either late in delivery or not delivered at all.

 You can conduct this worthwhile experiment in your teams.
 It provides a new (advanced) approach for dealing with software projects.
 It reduces non-value processes and frees time for the team to deliver value.

 It is essential to understand that not estimating does not mean you are not managing your team.
 No estimates reflect the management approach of fully trusting the team to take honest commitments and deliver them on time.

 If you are still not comfortable with it, that’s fine.
 However, if you dare to experiment with no estimates, then below are some insights I have gained:

 Try to prevent context switching to maximize development flow.